julikss/pink-twitter/README.md

 # Pink Twitter App

-This app is a great place for your thoughts/todos.
+This app is a great place for your thoughts.
+Also, you can read about your zodiac sign and get a joke.
-It is created by using ReactJS.
+It is created by using ReactJS and Bootstrap.

 [Try it...](https://julikss.github.io/pink-twitter/)